Inner Beauty, Outer Beauty, Lasting Beauty: Beauty and Skin Care from Maharishi Ayurveda

 Strategies for Your Skin Type

 Try drinking Organic Vata Tea—it's a remarkably simple way to pacify this dosha and add some calm.
 The herbs in Worry Free also pacify Vata dosha and support calm.
-Worry Free also comes as a tea and as an aroma oil.
+Worry Free also comes as a Worry Free Tea and as an Worry Free Aroma Oil.
 Provide added nourishment to your skin by including organic milk, whole grains and green leafy vegetables in your diet.

 People with more Vata have skin that has a tendency to be more dry, thin, delicate and cooler to touch.
 Vata dosha, one of the three natural governing tendencies of the body, is characterized by the qualities of air—moving, light and dry.
 If you have ever felt the skin of someone in their eighties or nineties, they have more Vata skin.
 Vata people have to be careful to drink fluids regularly, as they are easily dehydrated, and they must be careful during hot or cold, dry windy weather.
 Without care, Vata skin can age faster.